CyberIntelSearch/.github/profile/README.md

 Currently, we are studying machine-learning techniques on:

-- Generation of fault-tolerant distributed algorithms
+- Generating fault-tolerant distributed algorithms;

 </br>